What Happens When Members Of The Team Know Their Boundaries (You Won’t Believe The Results)

 Encourage Questions

-Some people hesitate to ask, “Is this my job?In practice, ” because it feels like admitting failure.
-Create a culture where that question is normal.
-Better to ask early than waste days on the wrong task Simple as that..
+Some people hesitate to ask, “Is this my job?Even so, ” because it feels like admitting failure.
+Still, create a culture where that question is normal.
+Better to ask early than waste days on the wrong task That alone is useful..

 Common Mistakes Teams Make

 Even when teams try to get this right, they often trip themselves up.
-Here’s what usually goes wrong.
+Here’s what usually goes wrong The details matter here..

 Assuming Everyone’s on the Same Page

 You’d be amazed how many people interpret “handle client feedback” differently.
-That said, one person thinks it means responding to every email.
-Consider this: another thinks it means summarizing major themes.
-Without discussion, you’re setting yourself up for confusion Worth keeping that in mind..
+One person thinks it means responding to every email.
+Worth adding: another thinks it means summarizing major themes.
+Without discussion, you’re setting yourself up for confusion Still holds up..

 Not Updating Boundaries as Projects Evolve

 Projects change.
 Teams change.
 But boundaries often stay static.
 I’ve seen managers assign tasks based on old org charts while people sat idle because their actual work had shifted months ago.
-Keep boundaries alive The details matter here..
+Keep boundaries alive Most people skip this — try not to.
+No workaround needed..

 Confusing Availability with Responsibility

 Just because someone is good at something doesn’t mean they should do it.
-Think about it: if Sarah’s great at presentations, that doesn’t mean she owns every slide deck.
-Otherwise, you’ll burn her out and underutilize everyone else Still holds up..
+Plus, if Sarah’s great at presentations, that doesn’t mean she owns every slide deck.
+Otherwise, you’ll burn her out and underutilize everyone else.

 Letting Hierarchy Override Clarity

 In some organizations, seniority trumps clarity.
-On top of that, “The director wants this done” becomes the reason everyone drops what they’re doing.
+“The director wants this done” becomes the reason everyone drops what they’re doing.
 But that’s not sustainable.
-Even senior leaders need to respect boundaries — especially when scaling teams Small thing, real impact.
-Practical, not theoretical..
+Even senior leaders need to respect boundaries — especially when scaling teams.

 What Actually Works in Real Teams